HaLoRA: Hardware-aware Low-Rank Adaptation for Large Language Models Based on Hybrid Compute-in-Memory Architecture: Methodology

+Therefore, rather than attempting to optimize this intractable and data-dependent sensitivity term, we adopt a theoretically-inspired and pragmatic approach.
+We shift our focus to minimizing the other component of the product in $\delta^{*}$: the structural term $||\mathbf{A} \mathbf{A}^T|| + ||\mathbf{B}^T \mathbf{B}||$.
+This term effectively measures the self-correlation of the row vectors in matrix $\mathbf{A}$ and the column vectors in matrix $\mathbf{B}$, respectively.
+Minimizing these norms encourages the row and column vectors to be more orthogonal to each other.
+Consequently, the output becomes inherently less sensitive to perturbations in the noisy RRAM weights, as any single-directional noise is diluted.
+In summary, minimizing this structural term acts as a pragmatic proxy objective to reduce the overall upper bound $\delta^{*}$.
+Hence, the optimization objective is:

-Finally, the goal to align the training process is simplified into Equation \ref{eq_final_goal}, which is \textit{agnostic} from the noise.
+Finally, the goal is simplified into Equation \ref{eq_final_goal}, which is \textit{agnostic} to noise.
 In HaLoRA, we select the Euclidean norm.
-As shown in Fig. \ref{method_fig}(a), The training loss to update the LoRA branch is:
+As shown in Fig. \ref{method_fig}(a), the training loss to update the LoRA branch is:

 where $\mu$ is the hyperparameter for loss weight and $\mathcal{L}_{reg}=||\mathbf{A} \mathbf{A}^T||_2+||\mathbf{B}^T \mathbf{B}||_2$.
 Algorithm \ref{alg1} indicates the details of the proposed HaLoRA.